Dave's Sierra Fishing

 On the Merced River from Happy Isles to the Foresta Bridge in El Portal it is catch and release for all rainbow trout.
 For other trout the limit is 5 per day.
 Only barbless flies or barbless artificial lures may be used on this section of the Merced River.
 Bait fishing is prohibited.
 In Yosemite National Park no live or dead minnows or other bait fish, amphibians, non-preserved fish eggs, or roe may be used or possessed.
 Fishing from bridges and docks is prohibited.

 Lodging is available, of course, in Yosemite Valley at Yosemite Lodge, Camp Curry and the Ahwahnee Hotel.
-Prices are steep and you should make reservations early.
-Another option is the Wawona Hotel, located 4 miles from the park's southern entrance.
-You can save money by staying outside the park in nearby El Portal where there are several large motels or outside the park on either Highways 41 or 120.
-If I'm coming in from Merced (the Gateway to Yosemite), I often stay at the Holiday Inn Express there.
-It's only 81 miles from Merced to Yosemite National Park.
+Make reservations early.
+Another option is the Wawona Hotel, 4 miles inside the park's southern entrance.
+You can save money by staying outside the park in nearby El Portal where there are several excellent, large motels or outside the park on either Highways 41 or 120.

-There is no camping outside the campgrounds in Yosemite Valley, nor may you sleep in your vehicle outside a designated campsite.
+Other campgrounds are located outside the valley, mostly along the Tioga Pass Road (Highway 120).
 For backpackers with a wilderness permit there is a Backpackers' Campground where you may spend one night prior to your leaving on your hike the next day.

 On your way to Fishing Yosemite on the Merced River you can pick up fishing supplies at